"Does any kid still do this anymore?

 - Bart writing lines on the blackboard in the opening credits of each episode, with the actual lines differing from episode to episode.
 Including the movie in which the line to write is "I will not illegally download this movie".

-- In the episode "Lisa's Date with Density," when the music teacher, Mr. Largo, makes Lisa write lines after class, Nelson suggests saving time by using the music staff chalk holder to write five lines at once.
+- In "Lisa's Date with Density," when the music teacher, Mr. Largo, makes Lisa write lines after class, Nelson suggests saving time by using the music staff chalk holder to write five lines at once.

-- When Bart was punished at the end of an episode for stealing the teacher's books (he was Taking the Heat for Lisa, who was in a rebel phase because a vocational test said she'd be a housewife), he wrote that he'd not expose the teachers' ignorance.
+- In "Separate Vocations", when Bart was punished for stealing the teacher's books (he was Taking the Heat for Lisa, who was in a rebel phase because a vocational test said she'd be a housewife), he wrote that he'd not expose the teachers' ignorance.

 - In "Itchy & Scratchy: The Movie", Mrs. Krabappel makes Marge write "I will try to raise a better child".
 When Marge questions the value in doing this, Mrs. Krabappel simply tells her, "Just do it!"

 - In the introduction to "The Parent Rap," Bart writes "Nobody reads these anymore," and for "Bonfire of the Manatees," "Does any kid still do this anymore?" as a reference to the increasing rarity of these as the show progresses, as well as becoming a Discredited Trope in general.

 - In "Skinner's Sense of Snow", Bart even gooses Principal Skinner into doing this, who then complains about how it's making his hand lock up.
 Bart then replies that he's been doing that so long that the bones in his hand and wrist "sound like a cement mixer" (complete with unnerving sound effects).

 - Skinner was also goaded in "Please, Homer, Don't Hammer 'Em", where Bart learned about his allergy to peanuts.
 (Or as Comic Book Guy described it, his kryptonite) His line: "A baby beat me up".

-- For the 500th episode, it's actually Milhouse writing the lines.
+- For the 500th episode, "At Long Last Leave", it's actually Milhouse writing the lines.
 The phrase: "Bart's earned a day off".